 Montréal bucket list bike rides perfect for visitors

-Les Quartiers du Canal - Canal de Lachine
+• Les Quartiers du Canal - Canal de Lachine

-In recent years, Montréal has also added hundreds of kilometres of bike-friendly zones and pathways, bringing the city’s total of bike paths to nearly 1,000 km, linking up six of the city’s biggest park areas—Mount RoyalParc MaisonneuveParc JarryParc Frédéric-BackParc Jean-Drapeau and Île-de-la-Visitation.
-The city has also announced an additional 200km of protected bike lanes to be open for use by 2027!
+In recent years, Montréal has also added hundreds of kilometres of bike-friendly zones and pathways, bringing the city’s total of bike paths to nearly 1,100 km with 740 of those specially cleared for year-round cycling.
+The system also links up the city’s biggest park areas including Mount RoyalParc MaisonneuveParc JarryParc Frédéric-BackParc Jean-Drapeau and Île-de-la-Visitation.
+There’s an additional 200km of protected bike lanes set for open use by 2027!

 We’ve chosen five local favourite “must-rides” to get you on your way, and better yet, you’ll catch a glimpse of another side of the city’s neighbourhoods that most tourists don’t experience on foot.

-These rides aren’t particularly challenging, but they do range in distance from 15 km to 40 km each way.
-We’ve selected Parc Jeanne-Mance on the edge of the Plateau as the starting point for these distance measurements, but actual distances will change based on the location of where you’re staying.
-Make sure to bring some essentials—sunscreen, water, comfortable clothing and a helmet, which are available at the rental shops below.
-(We’d also suggest checking out our picnic and park pairings list for some en route food suggestions too).
+These rides aren’t particularly challenging, but they do range in distance from 15 km to 40+ km (9 to 25 miles) each way.
+We’ve selected Parc Jeanne-Mance on the edge of the Plateau quartier as the starting point for these distance measurements, but actual distances will change based on the location of where you’re based.

 BIXI Montréal